Dancing with the Stars (American TV series) season 9

 Season nine of Dancing with the Stars premiered on September 21, 2009, on the ABC network.

 Some changes were added this season, including a larger cast and relay dances.
 Four new dances were introduced to complement the large cast: the bolero, lambada, two-step, and Charleston.

 Singer Donny Osmond and Kym Johnson were crowned the winners, while singer Mýa and Dmitry Chaplin finished in second place, and reality star Kelly Osbourne and Louis van Amstel finished in third place.

 Cast

 Couples

+This season featured sixteen celebrity contestants.
 The cast was unveiled on the August 17, 2009, edition of Good Morning America.
-Executive producer Conrad Green confirmed to Entertainment Tonight that the season would start off with 16 celebrities, with 3 double-eliminations halfway through the season.
+Executive producer Conrad Green confirmed to Entertainment Tonight that the season would feature three double-eliminations throughout the season.
 Former U.S. House Majority Leader Tom DeLay withdrew from the competition in week three; however, Debi Mazar was also eliminated on the same night, replacing the double elimination planned for week five.
 Pro pairings were officially announced on August 24, 2009.

 Host and judges

 Tom Bergeron and Samantha Harris returned as the show's co-hosts.
-Len Goodman, Bruno Tonioli, and Carrie Ann Inaba returned as the judges, with Baz Luhrmann appearing as a guest judge in week two.
+Len Goodman, Carrie Ann Inaba, and Bruno Tonioli returned as the judges, with Baz Luhrmann appearing as a guest judge in week two.
 This was Samantha Harris' last season as co-host.